The Watermark Search International board practice

 Diversity is not about ticking a box.
 It is about increasing the performance of the board, by introducing different ways of thinking or different sets of experiences.

 Cybersecurity continues to grow as a major concern for businesses.
-As more and more data is captured by businesses the potential value of that information to third parties increases.
+As more and more data is captured by businesses the potential value of that information to both the business and third parties increases.
 Staying ahead of the potential for damage to a business is critical.

-New business models and new entrants into the market, such as Amazon, have the power to significantly alter the competitive landscape.
+New business models and new entrants into the market, such as Amazon and Lidl, have the power to significantly alter the competitive landscape.
 The continuing shift to more online and global business models is a permanent fixture and the pervasive bricks and mortar business base of many companies is having to be repurposed.

 Watermark Search International has had the opportunity to assist a number of boards to respond to these priorities.